The Replay Mod Documentation. The most important features and their usages are explained on this website.

 Note: The Replay Mod is entirely client side and can not be installed on the servers you play on.

+ffmpeg folder.
+Extract the downloaded .zip file into this folder.
 The FFmpeg executable should end up at

 On Linux, you can install FFmpeg using your system's package manager, for example using